-Working at home is not always easy with children playing, roommates or other distracting factors.
+If you work from home a few days a week, of course that may not always be easy with children playing, roommates or other distractions nearby.
 Think of the dishes in your field of vision or the mountain of laundry you see getting bigger and bigger.

 This is the most important tip we can give: Try to find a quiet place in the house where you can concentrate.
 This could be at a desk or a kitchen table when the kids are playing outside.

 Regularly stretching your legs has a positive effect on productivity.

 Moreover, try to work with fixed ‘office hours’.
 If you start every day at the same hour, you create a rhythm in your working week.
 Also let your colleagues and environment know when you are available and when you are not.
 Once the working day is over, close your laptop and put it away.
 From then on, you are ‘home’ again to relax.